 Influence of Copernicus’ work

 For sixty years after his death, only a small number of astronomers and intellectuals accepted Copernicus’s heliocentric viewpoint.
-However on publication of his thesis, there was little controversy and no real criticism from the church.
+However, on the publication of his thesis, there was little controversy and no real criticism from the church.

 Galileo’s (1564-1642) work in astronomy made him come to the conclusion Copernicus was right.
 In particular, it was Galileo (with the use of improved telescopes) who found moons orbiting the planet Jupiter; this was a justification for Copernicus’ view.
 But as Galileo advanced the view of heliocentrism, he received considerable opposition from the Catholic Church, and he became convicted of heresy on the basis that heliocentrism was contrary to the sense and authority of Holy Scripture.
 Galileo was placed under house arrest for many years.
 But, Galileo played a key role in seeing heliocentrism accepted as scientific fact.